Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

-Then, the Consistency Flow Matching objective from \cite{consistencyflowmatching} becomes
+Then, the Consistency Flow Matching objective from \citet{consistencyflowmatching} becomes

-The first term on the right side is the Taylor approximation of the consistency training objective, and the second term is the regularizer.
-Hence, we interpret Consistency Flow Matching as a training flow map model via the approximation with regularization.
+The first term on the right side corresponds to the consistency training objective, and the second term is the regularizer.
+Hence, we can interpret Consistency Flow Matching as training a flow map model via consistency training with regularization.

 \textbf{UCGM.} For arbitrary interpolation of $\alpha_t, \sigma_t$, setting $s=0$ yields